 If you’re going for a natural look, you’ll want to use a lighter coverage foundation.
 What type of foundation you use will depend on your skin type and personal preferences, but generally speaking, foundations with a natural finish include BB and CC creams, tinted moisturizers, mineral makeup, and light coverage liquid foundations.

-It is not only important to choose the right product but also select the right tool.
+It is not only important to choose the right product but also to select the right tool.

 To best apply mineral foundation, take a kabuki brush and pick up the product.
 Tap off the excess product on the side of the container and carefully press the brush onto your face.
 Start with a light hand — you can always build coverage if you need to.